 The majority of new cars now come equipped with an array of advanced drive-assist systems.
 These systems have been developed to help make motoring safer and easier.

-There are an array of drive-assist systems now on the market, from features which help to make parking easier to systems that will brake for you in the event of a collision.
+There is an array of drive-assist systems now on the market, from features which help to make parking easier to systems that will brake for you in the event of a collision.
 They have become so mainstream that many of these drive-assist systems are now tested as part of the Euro NCAP test.

 In this guide, we take a look at some of the most common drive-assist features including lane-keep assist, adaptive cruise control and emergency braking assist.
 This should give you a better understanding of the drive-assist features currently on offer.